 Ryerson University also recognizes that Vaccination is a critical part of its efforts to prevent illness transmission and protect health, in conjunction with other health and safety measures on campus.

 This Policy takes effect on September 7, 2021 and remains in effect until rescinded by Ryerson University.

 This Policy applies to all staff, faculty, students, contractors, and visitors on Ryerson University Premises.

 This Policy is not to be interpreted to conflict with or supersede any laws applicable to Ryerson University.

-“Fully Vaccinated” means having received the full series of the Vaccine or combination of the Vaccines approved by World Health Organization or Health Canada (e.g. two doses of a two-dose Vaccine series, or one dose of a single-dose Vaccine series), and having received the final dose of the Vaccine at least 14 days ago, or as may be otherwise accepted by Ryerson University based on advice, recommendations, and guidance from public health authorities.
+“Fully Vaccinated” means having received (i) the full series of a COVID-19 vaccine authorized by Health Canada, or any combination of such vaccines, (ii) one or two doses of a COVID-19 vaccine not authorized by Health Canada, followed by one dose of a COVID-19 mRNA vaccine authorized by Health Canada; or (iii) three doses of a COVID-19 vaccine not authorized by Health Canada; and (b) having received the final dose of the vaccine at least 14 days ago, or as may be otherwise accepted by Ryerson University based on advice, recommendations, and guidance from public health authorities.